This is a simple and easy to make recipe for lunch or dinner.

 Serve with chapatis or flat bread if desired.

-Hint: Replace the ghee with extra virgin olive oil to make a vegan dish.
+Hint: Replace the ghee with extra virgin olive oil or coconut to make a vegan dish.
+Serves 4

 Here are two easy to make dishes from India, which works with Ayurvedic medicine system.
 Chapatis are Indian flat breads that do not require resting or yeast.
 In the Ayurvedic system, onions, garlic, and ginger are the ‘trinity of roots’.